Fayetteville, AR Divorce Lawyer

 At the bare minimum, you can expect that the divorce process will take at least 30 days to resolve.
 This is due to the waiting period established by Ark.
 Code Ann. § 9-12-307, which provides that “no decree of divorce… shall be granted until at least 30 days have elapsed from the date of the filing of the complaint [for divorce].”

 Under certain circumstances, two individuals may be engaged in a voidable marriage.
 For example, if two people were too young to consent to a marriage, their marriage may be voidable.
-To learn more about filing for divorce in Arkansas, you should consult with an experienced Fayetteville family law attorney.
+To learn more about filing for divorce in Fayetteville, you should consult with an experienced Fayetteville family law attorney.

 Determining Child Custody During a Divorce